Name change: Israel

-Israeli law determine that every adult over the age of 18 that does not have a guardianship can submit a request for a name change.
-A person who changed their name cannot change it again until 7 years passed unless they have a special approval from Minister of Interior.
-In case of adoption, the adopting family cannot change the child's name unless the court ruled otherwise.
-In case of marriage, a person can change their last name, change back to the maiden name or add their spouse's last name to theirs at any time.
-A minor whom parents changed their last name gets the new last name of their parents, and a minor that one of their parents changed their last name to match the other parent get the mutual last name, the minister is allowed to disapprove the new name if they believe the name may be misleading or offensive.
+Israeli law determines that every adult over the age of 18 that does not have a guardianship can submit a request for a name change.
+A person who has changed their name cannot change it again until 7 years have passed, unless they have special approval from Minister of Interior.
+In case of adoption, the adopting family cannot change the child's name unless the court rules otherwise.
+In case of marriage, a person can change their last name, change back to their maiden name or add their spouse's last name to theirs at any time.
+A minor whose parents changed their last name gets the new last name of their parents, and a minor that one of their parents changed their last name to match the other parent gets the mutual last name.
+The minister is permitted to disapprove the new name if they believe the name may be misleading or offensive.
 The minister is not allowed to disapprove a name change if the name was chosen to accommodate Common-law marriage.

-In case of a minor who want to change their first name, may do this with a detailed reason for the change of name, and a consent from both their parents and a verbal and written consent of the child, if the minor is under 10 years old the child doesn't need to come with the parents to change their name.
+A minor who wants to change their first name may do this with a detailed reason for the change of name, along with consent from both their parents and verbal and written consent of the child.
+If the minor is under 10 years old, they need not come with the parents to change their name.

-An adult convicted of a sex offense isn't allowed to change their name as part of "the public protection law against committing sex offenses".
+An adult convicted of a sex offense is not allowed to change their name as part of "the public protection law against committing sex offenses."